Is Surrogacy legal in Israel

 There are many issues with the law and it is further questionable whether surrogate mothers’ consent is valid.
 So, by every means, possible psychological harm in the future is disregarded in the regulations and there is a risk that kids will be “commodified.”
 Another possible outcome is using low socioeconomic status women as breeding machines.

-For an impaired child, the “intended parents” are not explicitly held accountable and the possibility of a divorce or the passing of the “intended parents” prior to childbirth is disregarded by the Surrogacy laws in Israel.
+For an impaired child, the “intended parents” are not explicitly held accountable and the possibility of a divorce or the passing of the “intended parents” prior to childbirth is disregarded by the laws.
 Another social issue that requires attention is shared parenting.
 Currently, the husband’s sperm from the “intended parents” must be used, but additional actions may be taken.
 There is no guarantee that a “positive eugenics” policy won’t emerge.

 Legal considerations in regards to surrogate mothers in Israel